bel-uwa/bel-uwa.github.io/Study.md

 You can obtain more information about the PhD programme at The University of Western Australia <a href="http://www.studyat.uwa.edu.au/courses-and-careers/postgraduate-research/doctorates">here</a>.

 ## Funding Opportunities
-For information about funding sources, follow the links below.
+<p align="justify"> For information about funding sources, follow the links below.
 Please note that this is not an exhaustive listing of all sources of funding available.

 * <a href="http://www.scholarships.uwa.edu.au/search?sc_view=1&id=341&page=1&q=Australian+Postgraduate+Award&s=1&old_key=0">Domestic Students </a>
 * <a href=http://www.scholarships.uwa.edu.au/future-students/postgrad/international> Overseas Students </a>